All Episodes

 If you look at Obama, first of all, you look at Clinton, they weren't able to get it done.

-You look at other administrations, they weren't able to get it done.
+You look at other administrators, they weren't able to get it done.

 President Obama, after a long period of time, was able to finally push it through, but push through something that's now failed.

-But again, we're meeting Democrat, Republican are meeting right now.
+But again, we're meeting Democrat, Republican are meeting right now, and right now they're working on something very special.

 Well, I hope to have a relationship.